nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 // Define a fixed-point type with 1 sign bit (implied), 9 integer bits, and 22 fractional bits typedef int32_t q9_22_t;
 ```
+The first covers a range from [-1, 0.99999999976] in increments of 2.3283064e-10, perfect for representing the output values of our sin LUTs.
+The second covers a range from [-512, 511.999999762] in increments of 2.38418579e-7; it's used to represent the input values.
+Why is the integer portion so large if the input will only be as large as 2\*PI?
+Because for two of the fixed-point LUTs, the input is multiplied by 64 in order to get the array index and any fixed-point number with less than 9 integer bits could possible overflow, causing erroneous results.

 Since multiplying and dividing fixed-point numbers changes the location of the radix point (see the link above for an explanation why), special operations are needed in order to preserve the position of the radix (or, more accurately, special operations are needed in order for the developer to specify what they want the final position of the radix to be).
 The code at that link provides these functions for us (such as `FDIV` and `FSUBG`), including a few that may seem redundant but which provide for a consistent interface (such as `FADD` and `FMULI`), as well as a few really useful operations (`TOFLT`, `TOFIX`, and `FCONV`).
 These functions can (mostly) be used as direct stand-ins for the normal integer or floating-point operations in our LUT functions (i.e. `double x = radians * 64` could be replaced with `q9_22_t x = FMULI(radians, 64)`).

-**HOWEVER**, I offer two words of caution when using fixed-point numbers:
+**HOWEVER**, I offer two points of caution when using fixed-point numbers:

 1. You are responsible for manually managing the various fixed-point data types you use in your program, which gets harder the more fixed-point data types you use.
 It was extremely easy while developing these examples for me to write some fixed-point code and only after I encounter a bug to realize that I hadn't updated a single `q` argument which caused the result of a certain function to not come out in the q format that I had thought it would (i.e. I update a line like `q3_28_t x = FMULG( a, b, 28, 22, 28);` to put `x` into `q9_22_t` format and change it to be `q9_22_t x = FMULG( a, b, 28, 22, 28);`, forgetting that the fifth argument to `FMULG` needs to match the q format of the output; the line should read `q9_22_t x = FMULG( a, b, 28, 22, 22);`).

 2. Integer overflow/underflow is MUCH easier to fall into with fixed-point numbers, since you're often sizing them to be only exactly as big as you need them, forgetting that multiply/add and divide/subtract operations might cause these integers to exceed their maximum or minimum values.
 We saw an example of this above, in which the input values for our sin LUTs needed to extend up to at least 403 in order to match our array indices, even though the input values should only ever really be as high as 2\*PI.
 Addtionally, the fixed-point library at the link above performs all multiplication and divisions BEFORE shifting the result up or down to match the final radix, meaning that even though a result might fit into the fixed-point data type to which an operation is being assigned, the operation may still fail if the intermediary product/sum/dividend/difference is greater than the maximum integer value (or less than the minimum value).
 This is actually a problem for our application, since even though the y-values in our sin table are in q0.31 format and multiplying them by any other number should yield a result that fits into the other number, because they are integers, the intermediary product may be as large as 64 bits, causing an incorrect value to get returned from the operation!
 To correct this, I added the `SAFE_` functions to `fixed_point.h`.
-These functions store the 32-bit input values into 64-bit integers before executing the desired operation; if the result is less than INT32_MAX (or greater than INT32_MIN), then the result is stored in the output variable and a value of `0` (meaning "no error") is returned from the function.
+These functions store the 32-bit operands into 64-bit integers before executing the desired operation; if the result is less than INT32_MAX (or greater than INT32_MIN), then the result is stored in the output variable and a value of `0` (meaning "no error") is returned from the function.
 However, if the safety check fails, then no value is stored and a `-1` is returned.
 The LUT code checks this value to make sure no math operations inadvertently overflowed or underflowed.
 I chose to `ASSERT` that the error code returned is `0`, since I figured that anything else constituted a programming error.
 However, it is possible to recover from a fault like that, and another developer may simply chose to retry the operation with a larger data type for the return variable.

 ### Adding linear interpolation

+So far our LUTs have done nothing more complicated than map the input value onto the range [0, 403] and perform a simple rounding; a look-up table of this type will have a maximum error of EQUATION, which comes out to around XX near the zero-crossing points and around XX near the local maxima and minima (to understand why, see [here]()).
+However, if we assume that each pair of adjacent elements in our LUT is connected with a line, we can get a much more accurate answer for input values that fall in-between the LUT elements by figuring out where on the line the input would fall and returning the resulting y-value.
+This is called "piecewise linear interpolation" (PwLI) or, simply, "linear interpolation".

 ### Changing from a uniform to a non-uniform distribution of x-values